myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-01T12:03:42.197Z
+>
+> Yes, and personally I'm curious to see how this spec will work with OAuth.
+The official app is also not be able to see the invite code with the app password, but I feel that the invite code should be visible when OAuth login becomes the standard (otherwise we can't see invite code at all)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-01T08:11:40.220Z
 >
 > deck.blue doesn't currently plan to actively support this feature.
 But of course we can implement this feature, and I think the rest would depend on user demand